24/7 Support Line - Call Now

 The SNRI effects lead to heightened anxiety, cognitive disturbance, seizures, hallucinations, disorientation, and tinnitus, which are more intense in tramadol than usually observed in codeine withdrawal.

 Yes, both codeine and cocaine use lead to the development of addiction.
 Codeine is primarily used to relieve pain and suppress cough.
 It turns into morphine and interacts with opioid receptors in the brain, leading to pain reduction and euphoria.
 It increases addiction due to its pleasurable sensation.
-When people take higher doses or use them for extended periods they develop tolerance and physical dependence, resulting in addiction.
+When people take higher doses or use them for extended periods, they develop tolerance and physical dependence, resulting in addiction.

 Whereas cocaine is a strong stimulant, which creates intense euphoria and pleasure.
-It suddenly increases dopamine and results in increased energy, alertness, and feeling of happiness.
+It suddenly increases dopamine and results in increased energy, alertness, and a feeling of happiness.
 Its regular use alters the brain chemistry and function and results in tolerance.
 Individuals with time crave more cocaine to recreate the same euphoria, leading to cocaine addiction.

-Is codeine less potent than morphine?
+Yes, codeine is less potent than morphine.

 On the other hand, Morphine is a powerful opioid medication used to treat severe pain.
-It is useful in cases like serious injuries and after surgery, but has a great risk for morphine addiction.
+It is useful in cases like serious injuries and after surgery, but it has a great risk of morphine addiction.
 It binds to opioid receptors in the brain and spinal cord and creates strong analgesic effects.
 It requires fewer doses, usually 10-20 mg, to relieve pain, compared to codeine, which requires around 100 mg to get a similar effect.

 ON THIS PAGE